Allen-Feng-04/Cocktail_Vegan_Checker/README.md

 **3. Instructions:**
 **Setup:**

     -Ensure you have an internet connection.

--You'll need API keys for both TheCocktailDB and Edamam APIs (so far they are included in the program already):
+    -You'll need the Edaman API key: https://developer.edamam.com/edamam-nutrition-api (So far its already included in the code)

-    -TheCocktailDB: Register for free here (thecocktaildb.com) to get your API key.
-    -Edamam: Register for free here (developer.edamam.com) to get your API key and App ID.

 **How to Use the Feature:**
   1. When prompted, enter the name of your favorite cocktail (e.g., "Margarita").